Veterinary Technician Schools in Florida

 Eastern Florida State College

-Eastern Florida State College (formerly Brevard Community College) in Cocoa, Florida, offers an associate of science (AS) degree in veterinary nursing (formerly known as veterinary technology).
+Eastern Florida State College (formerly Brevard Community College) in Cocoa, FL, offers an associate of science (AS) degree in veterinary nursing (formerly known as veterinary technology).
 Students complete at least two years of courses which include clinical practice under supervision both at the college and at external clinical sites.
 Graduates of this program will be qualified to take the Veterinary Technician National Examination (VTNE).

 The curriculum of this 73-credit program includes courses such as principles of nutrition for veterinary technicians; small animal diseases and pharmacology; large animal clinical and nursing skills; animal physiology; veterinary surgical nursing; emergency medicine for animals; and much more.